 SEO (Search Engine Optimization) is crucial for getting your website viewed by potential customers.
+What can you do to improve your current SEO strategy?

 It is essential that your business has high visibility in search engines, and preferably appears on the first page, since ‘75% of users never scroll past the first page of search results’.